jrbing/dotfiles/README.md

-# My Personal Dotfiles #
+# Dotfiles #

-Originally posted here as a way to synchronize my settings across multiple machines.
+Originally posted here as a way to synchronize settings across multiple machines.
 Most likely not useful to anyone other than myself.

 ## Installation ##